The Six Best Metal Baseball Cleats

 adidas in review:

-adidas has disrupted the baseball industry by bringing incredible innovation and style from all facets of their business into baseball cleats.
+adidas has disrupted the baseball industry by bringing incredible innovation and style into baseball cleats.
 The Icon 4 is great for all position players, but primarily corner outfielders, corner infielders, pitchers and catchers.
 The adizero is the best cleat on the market for shortstops, second basemen, and centerfielders.
 Those positions demand speed and agility, and the adizero afterburner absolutely provides the platform for those traits.
-For $130 and $110 respectively, adidas does no wrong with their current line of cleats and are the best up and coming cleats in baseball.
+For $130 and $110 respectively, adidas does no wrong with their current line of metal baseball cleats and are the best up and coming cleats in baseball.

-It should come as no surprise that Nike has been a giant in the sports industry for decades, despite a recent run from adidas, Nike still dominates baseball.
-This attitude is reflected in two of their cleats, the Trout 4 and the Vapor Ultrafly Elite.
+It should come as no surprise that Nike has been a giant in the sports industry for decades.
+Despite a recent run from adidas, Nike still dominates the market for metal baseball cleats.
+This attitude is reflected in two of their metal baseball cleats, the Trout 4 and the Vapor Ultrafly Elite.
 The two cleats are priced at $130 and $110 respectively.
 Note that the adidas Icon 4 and Trout 4 are priced at $130, and the adizero and Vapor Ultrafly Elite are priced at $110.
 This gives you the ability to directly and fairly compare the cleats for what benefits they give you without worrying about which one costs more.

 This signature line is inspired by Mike Trout, who is widely regarded as one of the greatest players in baseball.
 It is a culmination of Nike’s strongest technological innovations that have made them the titan in sport the industry that they are.
 The cushioning system in the Trout 4 is a combination of Nike Air and Phylon foam, giving it a responsive midsole.
 Air has been the main technology that Nike has featured since it was first introduced in the 1980s, If it is on the feet of the best outfielder in baseball, then it certainly gets our approval to be on the feet of high school and college players.